yoctoalex/rseries-dmz/README.md

 ![Configure](./assets/configure_bot_add_endpoint.png)

 Let's configure the endpoint.
 First, give it a name.
-Then select HTTP methods and choose specifying endpoint label category.
+Then select HTTP methods and choose to specify the endpoint label category.
 Specify **Authentication** as flow label category and select **Login** for flow label.
 Move on and specify path prefix - **/trading/auth**.
 Select **Block** for the Bot Mitigation action and save the configuration by clicking **Apply**.

 ![Configure](./assets/configure_bot_endpoint_config.png)